pavle99/ML-Project/README.md

 # Manual testing

-First, use a tool for creating isolated environments such as [Anaconda](https://www.anaconda.com/) or venv to create a new environment and activate it.
-The Python version used in this project is **3.9.17**.
+First, use a tool for creating isolated environments such as [Anaconda](https://www.anaconda.com/) or venv to create a new environment and then activate it.
 Then, install the required packages by running the following command:

 ```bash
 pip install -r requirements.txt
 ```

-Then, run the `init.py` script to download the food image dataset locally and create the `datasets` directory used for training, validation and testing the ML models as well as the `artifacts` directory used for saving the ML models as well as the graphs of loss and accuracy as well as the confusion matrix.
+Then, run the `init.py` script to download the food image dataset locally and create the `datasets` directory used for training, validation and testing the ML models as well as the `artifacts` directory used for saving various data about the ML models such as the models themselves, their weights, the graphs of loss and accuracy as well as the confusion matrix.

 ## Pretrained models